EMVrace/EMVrace.github.io/README.md

 ### Making the terminal accept fake offline transactions

-This attack allows a criminal to use their own card to complete a low-value and offline transaction, while not being actually charged.
+This attack allows a criminal to use their own card to complete a low-value, offline transaction, while not being actually charged.
 The attack consists in a modification of a card-produced data object --the Application Cryptogram-- before delivering it to the terminal.
 The terminal cannot detect this modification; only the bank can, yet after the consumer/criminal is long gone with the goods.

 This attack applies to both the Visa and Mastercard protocols.
 In the case of the latter, it only applies to transactions with (likely old) cards that do not support the CDA authentication method.
 For ethical reasons, we did not test this second attack in practice.